-It’s so easy nowadays to get caught up in the rollercoaster ride that is parenthood and forget that before our little treasures came along there was actually another person that received most of our attention and vice versa.
-The truth is our lives can become so demanded of and consumed by our children that we end up with very little time to share just one-on-one with our partner.
+It’s so easy nowadays to get caught up in the rollercoaster ride that is parenthood and forget that, before our little treasures came along, there was actually another person that received most of our attention (and vice versa).
+The truth is, our time can become so in-demand and consumed by our children that we end up with very little time to share just one-on-one with our partner.
 And I am talking about quality time.
-Not just snippets grabbed in passing throughout the day or in those few minutes between when you finally put your children to sleep and hear the gentle snoring of your tired other half from the lounge room couch.
+Not just snippets grabbed in passing throughout the day, or in those few minutes between finally putting your children to bed and then hearing the gentle snoring of your tired other half from the lounge room couch.

-One of the biggest deterrents to giving ourselves this time out though is the cost.
-Raising a family is expensive – especially if you are only on one income – and unfortunately many see date night as an expensive luxury that really can’t be afforded too often.
-This is not the case!!!
-It’s good to make this a regular event and a night out with your partner does not have to mean a three course meal at an al-a-carte restaurant or a champagne river cruise followed by a night in a flash hotel.
-In fact there are heaps of cheap ways to have fun together and they are just as romantic too!
+One of the biggest deterrents to giving ourselves this time out though, is the cost.
+Raising a family is expensive – especially if you are only on one income – and, unfortunately, many see date night as an expensive luxury that really can’t be afforded too often.
+This doesn’t have to be the case!!!
+It’s good to make date night a regular event, and a night out with your partner does not have to mean a three course meal at an al-a-carte restaurant or a champagne river cruise followed by a night in a flash hotel.
+In fact, there are heaps of inexpensive ways to have fun together, and they are just as romantic too!

-Below are 15 great ideas for a date night (or day – sometime the better option) on a budget.
+Below are 15 great ideas for a date night (or day – sometime the better option) on a budget in Brisbane.

 What to do for date night in Brisbane